 please share them on Facebook, Twitter, and/or Pinterest.

 I appreciate it!

 Links & Resources

-While not all directly related to Earth Day, you may find these writing resources helpful.
+While not all directly related to Earth Day or the Environment, you may find these writing resources helpful.
 They are a wonderful compliment to the idea of being aware of ourselves and how our choices affect the world we live in.